Tennessee Corporate Practice of Medicine (CPOM) Guide

 • Does Tennessee have a Corporate Practice of Medicine (CPOM) Doctrine?: Yes.

 • Summary of Current Law: A strong and unambiguous ban on the corporate practice of medicine exists in Tennessee, supported by a mix of statutes, court decisions, and Attorney General opinions.
-The Tennessee Practice of Medicine Act and the Tennessee Prohibition Against the Corporate Practice of Medicine Act are two important acts that codify this strict prohibition.
-These legislative provisions define specific exceptions that permit selected organizations to employ physicians in addition to establishing the general prohibition against corporate involvement in medical practice.
-These approved organizations include those that provide health care to their staff, retirees, and dependents; hospitals and the groups that are associated with them; doctors and physician groups; community mental health centers; federally qualified health centers; nursing homes and the groups that are associated with them.
+The Tennessee Prohibition Against the Corporate Practice of Medicine Act and the Tennessee Practice of Medicine Act are two laws that codify this strict prohibition.
+These legislative provisions define specific exceptions that permit selected organizations to employ physicians in addition to establishing the general prohibition against corporate involvement in medical practice (e.g. employers covering their own staff and their relatives; hospitals; physician groups; nursing homes; as well as FQHCs (federally qualified health centers) and CMHCs (community mental health centers).
 A number of court rulings and official Attorney General views demonstrate how adamantly Tennessee maintains this ban.
-The regulatory structure in Tennessee forbids not just the corporate practice of medicine but also the corporate practice of chiropractic and dentistry.
+The regulatory structure in Tennessee forbids not just the corporate practice of medicine but also the corporate practice of dentistry and chiropractic, among other fields.
+Unless outlined an exception, a professional corporation in Tennessee may only practice a single profession (e.g. it cannot practice both physician medical care and dentistry, for example).
+Tennessee also allows licensed healthcare professionals to form PLLC structures, in addition to PCs, with similar rules.
 Moreover, outside of patient referrals, the law forbids fee splitting among doctors; in fact, breaking the Practice of Medicine statute carries a Class B misdemeanor penalty.
+Tennessee is also one of the strictest states when it comes to physician collaborations with nurse practitioners (NPs): The physician must have regular in-person visits with the nurse practitioner that they are supervising or collaborating with.

 • Sources: Tennessee Code Ann. § 63-6-204.